linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 {{</ file >}}

 ## Configure Your Control Node

 Using `scp`, the above files are sent to the Ansible control node.
 You can then log into the control node and execute the control node script, `ansibleCN_setup.sh`.

 {{< note >}}
-Throughout all the steps in this section, replace `VM1_IPADDRESS` with the IP address obtained from either the Linode-CLI or Cloud Manager GUI.
+Throughout all the steps in this section, replace `VM1_IPADDRESS` with the [IP address](/docs/guides/find-your-linodes-ip-address/) obtained from either the Linode CLI or Cloud Manager.
 {{< /note >}}

 {{< caution >}}